Welcome to The Storied Recipe!

 Substitution Options

-It's easy to make this recipe vegetarian simply by substituting the evaporated or whole milk with coconut milk.
+It's easy to make this recipe vegan simply by substituting the evaporated or whole milk with coconut milk.
 Whichever brand you choose, make sure you use full fat coconut milk.

 To Avoid Vegetable Oil